gettakaro/takaro/README.md

 ### Custom modules
 The above modules represent only a **tiny fraction** of the modules maintained by the Takaro team.
-To explore all the modules we offer, please visit our [full List of Built-In Modules](https://docs.takaro.io/built-in-modules)
+To explore all the modules we offer, visit our [full List of Built-In Modules](https://docs.takaro.io/built-in-modules)

 If however the current modules don't cater to your specific needs, don't worry.
 Takaro also provides a development environment to create your own custom modules.